Vonng/pg_exporter/README.md

 ## Build

+Build on your local machine:

 ```
 go build
 ```

-To build a static stand alone binary for docker scratch
+To build a static stand-alone binary for docker scratch

 ```bash
 CGO_ENABLED=0 GOOS=linux go build -a -ldflags '-extldflags "-static"' -o pg_exporter
 ```

-To build a docker image, using:
+To build a docker image, use:

 ```
 docker build -t pg_exporter .
 ```

-Or [download](https://github.com/Vonng/pg_exporter/releases) latest prebuilt binaries on [release](https://github.com/Vonng/pg_exporter/releases) page
+Or [download](https://github.com/Vonng/pg_exporter/releases) the latest prebuilt binaries from release pages.